-- 5.2.2.1.1 Developer action elements - ADO_DEL.1.1D The developer shall document procedures for delivery of the TOE or parts of it to the user. - ADO_DEL.1.2D The developer shall use the delivery procedure s. - 5.2.2.1.2 Content and presentation of evidence elements
+ADO_DEL.1.1D The developer shall document procedures for delivery of the TOE or parts of it to the user.

+ADO_DEL.1.2D The developer shall use the delivery procedures.

 ADO_DEL.1.1C The delivery documentation shall describe all procedures that are necessary to maintain security when distributing versions of the TOE to the user's site.